-Alright, so you have some new jobs that might require a little bit of something extra from your WaterFed® system and you know you need a pump, but what is your next step?
-This post will have some more information that will help you make a decision for whenever you are ready to purchase a pump.
+You have some new jobs that might require a little extra from your WaterFed® system, and you know you need a pump, but what is your next step?
+This post gives you the information you need when it comes time to purchase a pump.

-The biggest choice you’ll want to decide upon is the type of power that is going to run for your pump.
-The most common type of pump is powered by AC power, or power from a wall outlet.
-This is going to give you the most selection of pumps when you are ready to purchase.
+The biggest choice you’ll want to make is the type of power that is going to run your pump.
+The most common type of pump is AC powered (power from an outlet).
+This is going to give you the most options for a pump when you are ready to purchase.
 When you are out on the job, all you need to have is a wall outlet to power your WaterFed® system.
-AC power gives the WaterFed® system consistent power while in use.
+AC power gives the WaterFed® system consistent and dependable power while in use.
 Another option for AC pumps is to use a generator for your power.
-This option is ideal for window cleaners that are working on buildings that are without an outside outlet and has also been used as a business selling point, running completely sustainably from customers.
+This option is ideal for window cleaners working on buildings that are without an outside outlet.
+It has also been used as a business selling point, as it allows you to run completely independent from customers.

-Another type of pump power is DC, or battery powered pumps.
-Although there are not as many options for this type of powered pump, it can be a great relief for a window cleaner to not have to rely on anyone’s power but their own.
-On the flip side, once your battery begins to lose its charge, the WaterFed® system’s pump power will be affected.
+Another type of pump power is DC (battery-powered) pumps.
+Although there are not as many DC options for pumps, it can be a great relief for a window cleaner not to have to rely on anyone’s power but their own.
+On the flip side, once your battery begins to lose its charge, the WaterFed® systems pump flow will be affected.

 The last type of pump power is gas.
-The Gas powered pump provides a lot of power and gives good results.
-There are, however, limited choices when it comes to gas powered pumps.
-The other thing to consider is that you will need to be aware the pump’s gas levels, fill it up, and it wouldn’t be a bad idea to keep gas on hand.
+The gas-powered pump provides a lot of power and gives good results.
+There are, however, limited choices when it comes to gas pumps.
+The other thing to consider is that you will need to be aware of the pump’s gas levels, and it wouldn’t be a bad idea to keep gas on hand.